xwiki-contrib/sandbox/authenticators/xwiki-authentication-trusted-ldap/README.txt

 = What it does =

-Support request remote user based SSO authentication and get informations from LDAP server.
+Support SAAS remote user based SSO authentication and get informations from LDAP server.

 = This authenticator execute the following process =